SrLiath/TaticalRmmMassiveInstallAd/README-enUS.md

-This project is designed to **mass install the Tactical RMM Agent, Mesh Agent, and NextTime** on machines from **Windows 98 to current versions**, using **Active Directory (AD)** to silently deploy the installer .msi without detection by antivirus software (when installed via AD).
+This project is designed to **mass install the Tactical RMM Agent, Mesh Agent, and NextTime** on machines from **Windows 7 to current versions** (MSI works in version 98 and above), using **Active Directory (AD)** to silently deploy the installer .msi without detection by antivirus software (when installed via AD).

 ---